Brancys/f_web_authentication/README.md

 # f_web_authentication

-A Flutter project to test authentication services based on a sever running the following code:
+A Flutter project (by [augustosalazar](http://github.com/augustosalazar/)) to test authentication services based on a sever running the following code:

 Authentication server: